 There can be a lot of excitement involved with acquiring a Lab puppy and we try to announce our litter plans as far in advance as we can, which gives new owners the time to plan (and puppy proof their houses!)
 It also gives us the chance to meet you and get to know what you are looking for in a puppy.
 Current Litters and Future Litters are both listed on our website.
 Often we are also planning well in advanced for litters not yet posted.

 If you see a planned breeding that you are interested in, or are looking far into the future, please call or email us and tell us a little about what you are looking for in a puppy.
-You can also fill out our reservation form that includes our initial questions (click HERE).
+You can also fill out our reservation form that includes our initial questions (form is found on this page HERE).
 Litters are often sold out prior to being born, so when you have decided that an Eromit puppy is what you are looking for, we encourage you to contact us early to get the process started.
-Once we have received your reservation from and talked to you about the possibility of a puppy, exchanged references, if we do not know you personally, and cleared up any additional questions you may have (or that we may have for you), we will request a $250 deposit to confirm your puppy reservation.
+Once we have received your reservation from and talked to you about the possibility of a puppy, exchanged references, and cleared up any additional questions you may have (or that we may have for you), we will request a $250 deposit to confirm your puppy reservation.
 We will keep you informed with litter updates as we approach the breeding date and due date, and will confirm things like puppy pickup dates and arrangements, as well as answering your questions along the way.

 Once the puppies are born, we will send each family on the reservation list a detailed message about how the whelping process went and what to expect next, including an electronic copy of our “Puppy Owner’s Manual”.
 We then begin posting regular photo updates on our facebook page.
-As the puppies grow, you will be able to come and visit them – the age of visitation may vary depending on how eager the dam is to allow visitors- or if you are from out of town, watch the website for frequent photo and video updates.
+As the puppies grow, you will be able to come and visit them – the age of visitation may vary depending on how eager the dam is to allow visitors but is typically at 3 weeks of age or later- or if you are from out of town, watch the website for frequent photo and video updates.